Whether you’re prepared for it or not, the Summer Sales Slump is a reality for many businesses, especially those operating in B2B.

 If you have the resources in-house, it is recommended that you focus on the top of your sales funnel: lead generation.

 Indeed, the slowdown in activities during the summer periods means that your customers and the decision makers who decide on your current projects are less active.
 Between their own holidays and the coverage of absent colleagues, the period is less conducive to decision-making.
-However, this will not a good enough reason for you do not complete your customer prospecting database, calling receptions to identify the right contacts, etc.
+However, this is a good enough reason for you do not complete your customer prospecting database, calling receptions to identify the right contacts, etc.

 Work on your strategy